 In this seminar course, selected interdisciplinary theories and concepts of leadership and organization will be analyzed and applied from various nursing perspectives.
 Since effective leadership is based on awareness of self and others and skillful communication, students will explore the dynamics of quality improvement and safety in the health-care delivery system while simultaneously building on existing communication skills to master those required for leadership.
+The practicum will be designed in collaboration with a faculty member and a clinical preceptor for implementation in an appropriate clinical setting.

-NU440 Population Health in the Community (6 credits)
+NU440 Population Health in the Community (4 credits, 3 credits class and 1 credit practice experience)

-Prerequisite/Corequisite: NU420
+Prerequisite/Corequisite: NU420 and NU340

-This course presents the RN student with insight into population-focused care emphasizing community assessments, interventions, and culturally sensitive care for families, groups, and communities.
+This course presents the RN student with insight into populationfocused care emphasizing community assessments, interventions, and culturally sensitive care for families, groups, and communities.
 Epidemiology, public health principles, and community nursing roles are also explored.
 In practicum, students work collaboratively within agencies to address population-focused health issues.
-To successfully complete NU440, students must receive a passing grade in their practicum and a grade of C+ or higher in the lecture component.
-(45 hours theory, 15 hours lab, 75 hours clinical)
+The practicum will be designed in collaboration with a faculty member and a clinical preceptor for implementation in an appropriate clinical setting.

-NU450 RN to BSN Capstone (6 credits, 90-hour practicum)
+NU450 RN to BSN Capstone (4 credits, 3 credits class and 1 credit practice experience)